 I got no commercials early on.
 [Laughs] I got nothing from 2009 to 2016, so seven years shooting back-to-back music videos.
 I kept upping my game in music videos.
 The benefit from that was when I finally got a commercial, I had done over 40 videos, about 30 of them really solid, so when you’re talking to creatives, they’re talking to someone who has this big body of work behind them.
 They know who you are.
 There’s not as much angst from their side, perhaps, as say a director who might get a lucky break in a commercial after doing three solid music videos.

 I’m not at all unhappy about how long it took, because I think I benefited so much from that larger body of work behind me when I started in ads.
+I wouldn’t ever change that.
 It just helped.
 I went in with a very strong identity.
 My flag was firmly in the ground.

 What advice would you give to a filmmaker who doesn’t want to compromise their own vision?

-For those other jobs you actually care about, in terms of not sacrificing your vision, you have to remember that it isn’t just your vision.
+For those jobs you’re really into creatively, or feel can be pushed further, you have to remember that it isn’t just your vision.
 It’s the creatives’ vision too.
 You’re making it with them, so you have to bring people on the journey.
 That’s the biggest thing.
 You have wonderful collaborative experiences with them, then you also have bad ones where it doesn’t work out very well.